-- 1. Appropriately demonstrate and apply an understanding of the constructivist perspective that teachers are life-long learners, reflective practitioners themselves, and scholar researchers. - 2.
-Display the attributes of effective teachers with the knowledge, skills, and dispositions to engage students with meaningful and authentic instruction in 21st century classrooms. - 3.
-Observe various instructional methods in settings through clinical field experiences in public schools in the area. - 4.
-Develop an awareness for the critical discussion of the challenges of the profession and relationship between school and society.
+- 1. Applications of Math and the Natural Sciences appropriate to degree or field of study. - Composition and Oral Communication. - Evaluation of diverse perspectives and cultures through Arts, Humanities, and Social Sciences. - 4.
+Utilization of technology appropriate to degree or field of study. - 5.
+Appropriately demonstrate and apply an understanding of the constructivist perspective that teachers are life-long learners, reflective practitioners themselves, and scholar researchers. - 6.
+Display the attributes of effective teachers with the knowledge, skills, and dispositions to engage students with meaningful and authentic instruction in 21st century classrooms.

-Name: Advisor: Date:

-COURSE General I COURSE NAME Requirements (16 credit hours) CREDIT HOURS HOURS COMPLETED

-ation (9 credit hours)

-ENG 1003 Composition I (must earn a "C" or better) 3

-ENG 1013 Composition II (must earn a "C" or better) 3

-COMM 1203 Oral Communication 3

-Mathema MATH MATH 1023 1043 Quantita dit hours) (select 1 course) College Algebra (must earn a "C" or better), OR Quantitative Reasoning (must earn a "C" or better) (Students may substitute a higher-level mathematics course for which College Algebra is a prerequisite.) ative Reasoning is an alternative to College Algebra for some four-year deg ith the receiving institution to see which math class is preferred.
-3 grees.

-Science (4 credit ho urs)

-BIOL 1004 This course a Biological Science & Lab also fulfilled by successfully completing these two course numbers: BIOL 1003 and BIOL 1001.
-4

-Major Te EDU chnical Dis 2113 scipline (15 credit hours) (Choose Any 15 credit hours) Child Growth and Learning 3
+Name: Advisor: Date: Student ID# COURSE COURSE NAME Requirements (16 credit hours) CREDIT HOURS HOURS COMPLETED English/ Communic cation (9 credit hours) ENG 1003 Composition I (must earn a "C" or better) 3 ENG 1013 Composition II (must earn a "C" or better) 3 COMM 1203 Oral Communication 3 Mathema MATH MATH 1023 1043 Quantitativ edit hours) (select 1 course) College Algebra (must earn a "C" or better) OR Quantitative Reasoning (must earn a "C" or better) (Students may substitute a higher-level mathematics course for which College Algebra is a prerequisite.) e Reasoning is an alternative to College Algebra for some four-year degrees. the receiving institution to see which math class is preferred.
+3 Science BIOL (4 credit ho 1004 This course Durs) Biological Science & Lab also fulfilled by successfully completing these two course numbers: BIOL 1003 and BIOL 1001.
+4 Major Te EDU EDU chnical Di 2113 2803 Scipline (15 credit hours) (Choose Any 15 credit hours) Child Growth and Learning Introduction to K-12 Educational Technology (must earn a "C" or better) 3 3 HIST HIST 1013 1023 World Civilization to 1660 OR World Civilization since 1660 3 HIST 2883 Arkansas History 3 MATH 2113 Mathematics for Teachers I (must earn a "C" or better) 3 MATH 2123 Mathematics for Teachers II 3 POSC 2103 United States Government 3 PSY 2513 Introduction to Psychology 3

-EDU 2803 5 3

-EDU 2803 Introduction to K-12 Educational Technology (must earn a "C" or better) 3

-HIST 1013 World Civilization to 1660, OR

-HIST 1023 World Civilization since 1660 3

-HIST 2883 Arkansas History 3

-MATH 2113 Mathematics for Teachers I (must earn a "C" or better) 3

-MATH 2123 Mathematics for Teachers II 3

-POSC 2103 United States Government 3

-PSY 2513 Introduction to Psychology 3

-Program Total 31 Hours